Kong/konnect-portal-dcr-handler/README.md

 This repository is an open source reference implementation of an HTTP DCR bridge to enable [Dynamic Client Registration][dcr-docs-url] integration between the [Konnect Dev Portal][portal-docs-url] and a third-party [Identity Provider][idp-wiki-url].
 The HTTP DCR bridge acts as a proxy and translation layer between your IDP and DCR applications made in the Konnect Dev Portal.

 **NOTE: This repository contains an example HTTP DCR bridge implementation and is not meant to be deployed in production.
-We encourage you to use this a guide to create your own implementation.**
+We encourage you to use this application as a guide to create your own implementation.**

 This project is utilized within our integration tests, employing Okta as the IDP, and deployed as a serverless solution on AWS Lambda.
 This design ensures that the Developer Portal remains implementation-agnostic with respect to the IDP implementation.